 How do I know if I am a candidate for sleep dentistry?

 Almost anyone can undergo some form of sleep or sedation dentistry.
-To find out if you are a candidate, and whether sedation or anaesthesia is the right choice for you, contact our office to book a consultation.
+To find out if you are a candidate, and whether sedation or anesthesia is the right choice for you, contact our office to book a consultation.

 What is anesthesia?

-The term anaesthesia refers to the administration of medications, either via injection or inhalation, that block the feeling of pain and other sensations, and produce a deep state of unconsciousness that eliminates all sensations.
+The term anesthesia refers to the administration of medications, either via injection or inhalation, that block the feeling of pain and other sensations, and produce a deep state of unconsciousness that eliminates all sensations.
 This allows medical and surgical procedures to be undertaken without causing undue distress or discomfort.

 How is sedation different from anesthesia?

 Sedation is administered and monitored by a registered nurse and overseen by our anesthesiologists.
-Sedation can induce a mellow feeling of well-being, a light sleep or semi conscious state; This means that while the patient is asleep or sedated, she can still be stimulated by touch, light, or sound.
+Sedation can induce a mellow feeling of well-being, light sleep or a semi-conscious state; This means that while the patient is asleep or sedated, she can still be stimulated by touch, light, or sound.

-Anaesthesia is administered by a certified anesthesiologist.
+Anesthesia is administered by a certified anesthesiologist.
 It is considered to be a deep or full sleep, meaning the patient is fully unconscious.
 This allows the dentist to perform longer, more invasive procedures without the patient being aware of the proceedings.

 Is sleep dentistry safe?

-As with any medicine, anaesthesia and sedation medicines come with risks.
+As with any medicine, anesthesia and sedation medicines come with risks.
 However, with proper precautions, sleep dentistry is quite safe.
 Your dentist will discuss any risks related to your medication with you in advance of the procedure.